canonical/snapcraft/docs/snapcraft-syntax.md

 * `description` (string)
   The description for the snap, this can and is expected to be a longer explanation for the snap.
+* `icon` (string)
+  Relative path in the snap to an icon to represent the package.
+It should be a 512x512 PNG or SVG file.
 * `confinement` (string)
   The type of confinement supported by the snap.
 Can be either "devmode" (i.e. this snap doesn't support running under confinement) or "strict" (i.e. full